nimaid/LPMM/README.md

-# LPMM - Launchpad Middleman
+# LPMM - Launchpad Middle Man
 A middleman script to unlock the full potential of the Novation Launchpad in any MIDI-enabled program.

 ## What does it do?